GeorgeEllis123/Calendar/README.md

 * Implemented the query command
 * Implemented the Model that can handle multiple calendars
 * Tested the methods in the Model
+* Implemented and tested, the new MultipleCalendarModel and ModifiableCalendar
+* Updated old Model and IEvents as well as respective tests

 Yazmin Alvarado: